 If my clients and I can do it, I know you can too.

-Note: Special thanks to Coach Gaelyn for her editorial contributions to this article.
+Note: Special thanks to Gaelyn Emerson for her editorial contributions to this article.